suu00k1459/OST/docs/STREAM_MINING_PIPELINES.md

 ---

-## Pipeline 4: Central Aggregation Using Federated Averaging
+## Pipeline 4: Central Aggregation Using FedAvg-Style Weighted Metric Aggregation

 ### Requirement
 > *"Aggregate the model updates on a central server, using Federated Averaging or another federated aggregation technique, to improve the global model."*